mikechao/metmuseum-mcp/README.md

 Here some questions you can ask the AI model when this server in connected:

 ```
+Can you help me explore the works of Vincent Van Gogh?
 Can you help me explore the Met?
 Can you show me a few painting from the Asian Art department?
 Can you find the painting titled "Corridor in the Asylum"?